-A much needed \$18 million renovation of the extensive geothermal infrastructure including; source and reinjection wells, building heat exchangers and a network of delivery pipes an tunnels in now underway and will require three years to complete.
-The aging system, built mostly in the 1960's, provides the only heating source for nearly 900,000 gross square foot throughout 17 buildings on the Klamath Falls campus and also provides domestic hot water.
+Oregon Tech is also working on the much needed \$18 million renovation of the geothermal heating system.
+The project focuses on the Klamath Falls campus' extensive geothermal infrastructure, including source and re-injection wells, building heat exchangers and a network of delivery pipes and tunnels.
+The project, which began recently, will take three years to complete.
+The aging system, built mostly in the 1960's, provides the only heating source for nearly 900,000 gross square foot throughout 17 buildings on the Klamath Falls campus and also supports domestic hot water.